2019 New York Giants season: Week 17: vs. Philadelphia Eagles

-The Giants finished 4–12 with the loss, their seventh straight against the Eagles dating back to the 2016 season.
-Head coach Pat Shurmur was dismissed the following day along with most of his staff.
+With their seventh straight loss against the Eagles dating back to the 2016 season, the Giants finished 4-12, 2-4 against the NFC East, and finished 2-6 on the road.
+Head coach Pat Shurmur was fired the following day along with most of his staff.
 Shurmur finished with a 9–23 record in his two seasons coaching the team.
 His .281 winning percentage is second worst in Giants franchise history.